Meetings

 The club has adopted Les Hicks Jr. Park at 3650 Oakridge Dr. in Sparks.
 We will be cleaning and performing maintenance tasks under the direction of Sparks Park and Rec.
 Department personnel. (check Calendar)

-We always looking for new ways to get involved in our community, and new people to share our passions with.
+We are always looking for new ways to get involved in our community, and new people to share our passions with.

 Lions Clubs International News